 A $10,000 hospital stay could cover the cost of any of these services:

 Rides to-and-from appointments

 Too often, healthcare innovation targets only those those with more ability to pay.
 Their interests are what fuel change, as they are more empowered to speak up when services aren't meeting their needs.
-Over the past five years, more than $2 billion has been spent in employer and Medicare markets, while Medicaid, a $500 billion industry, remains largely ignored.
+Over the past five years, more than $2 billion has been spent in employer markets, while Medicaid, a $500 billion industry, remains largely ignored.
 This has to change.